 In the hospital

 may go to your hospital room.
-A nurse will monitor your vital signs.
+A nurse will watch your vital signs.

 Tell your nurse right away if you feel any chest pain or tightness, trouble breathing,

 or any other pain at the incision site.

 After a period of bed rest, you may get out of bed with help.
 The nurse will help you

 the first time you get up.
 The nurse will check your blood pressure while you are